 Generally speaking, zero clients are ultra-thin computing devices that have no local operating systems, hard drives, or moving parts.
 Rather, they mainly consist of dedicated hardware decodes, and digital processors for HDX, PCoIP, or RemoteFX VDI protocols.

-Fundamentally, the technology that underpins ultrathin clients devices is based on the architecture of virtual desktop infrastructures (VDIs).
+Fundamentally, the technology that underpins zero clients devices is based on the architecture of virtual desktop infrastructures (VDIs).
 In a VDI, infrastructure and data management are centralized in a data center.

 So, in practice, when executing a virtual desktop environment, each user has a device or ‘client’ to display their desktop (stored in a data center).
-In this context, an ultrathin client is a type of client but with no local storage, operating system, or CPU.
+In this context, a zero client is a type of client but with no local storage, operating system, or CPU.